josiahjswab/slack-bot/README.md

 > **/checkin**
 - To check in.
 - A link to the geolocation landing page to verify location and checkin ability will be displayed.
 Click the link to go to the Geolocation website.
 Click the find me button, wait for the coordinates to appear, and then click submit to check in.
-- This creates a timestamp on the server, the user will also be sent a reminder by 9:00am to checkin, if they haven't before hand.
+- This creates a timestamp on the server, the user will also be sent a reminder by 9:00am to checkin, if they haven't beforehand.

 > **/checkout**
 - To check out.